broadinstitute/workbench-libs/metrics/README.md

 # Metrics

 This project contains tools for instrumenting Workbench code using StatsD.
-For a high level overview, please read this wiki page: https://broadinstitute.atlassian.net/wiki/spaces/GAWB/pages/118259719/Workbench+Metrics
+For a high level overview, please read this page: [Metrics Overview](docs/metrics_overview.md).

 ## Getting Started